 I picked up my mother’s ashes from the mortuary today.

-I haven’t written here in awhile, but I hadn’t realized how long because sometimes life comes in clumps.
+Sometimes life comes in clumps.
 Too much too fast to process.
-Only time enough to breathe and hope to God I helped a little in some way not immediately apparent.
+Only time enough to breathe and hope to God I helped a little in ways not immediately apparent.

 I picked up my mother’s ashes and brought them home in the paper bag the woman at the mortuary gave me.
 Plain white bag with handles like you’d get at a nice department store.
 The woman was very sweet.
 Very calm, very deliberate: called me sir in almost every sentence.
 I watched her watching me, and I could only imagine the reactions she’s seen from people she’s watched in that room.
 I gave her my check and walked out with my bag and came home and put the bag next to the hallway door and didn’t touch it all day.